 - Communities across the state would be required to enlist their residents in an open, comprehensive planning process that would lead to informed choices about where and when future growth would take place.

 - The planning would be open and comprehensive.

 - Plans would have to address land use impacts related to transportation choices, housing, utilities, economic development, agriculture and intergovernmental concerns.

 Gone were the days of “developer’s choice.”
 Decisions about development would take place openly and with public participation.
 Land use decisions would be made in a larger context.

 There are a total of 1,923 local governments in Wisconsin.
 The law required 1,242 communities to develop comprehensive plans by 2010.
-Currently, 1550 have final plans.
-That means many of the local governments are choosing to do comprehensive planning.
-That represents a very good record of compliance for a new way of doing business in the state.
+Many of the local governments are choosing to do comprehensive planning, representing a good record of compliance.

 That means that the vision that was created through the comprehensive planning process has a meaning that no other plans have had.
 Instead of gathering dust on a shelf, comprehensive plans are dynamic documents that will guide land use decisions in a community.
 The plan represents a vision and the actions of a community will have to make that image a reality.

 If a land use decision is not consistent with the plan, either the land use decision is not allowed – or the plan must be amended.
 That amendment must allow citizen input, ensuring public participation in changes to the plan.

 The comprehensive plan is meant to be dynamic – changing with changing times, changing economics and changing demographics.
 While communities are encouraged to revisit their plans as needed, all communities are required to update their plans at least once every ten years.